-If you don’t plan on using ButterSTIX, you can substitute chalk soft pastels (regular sidewalk chalk probably isn’t saturated enough).
+I used a brand called ButterSTIX which is dust-free, but you can substitute chalk soft pastels (regular sidewalk chalk probably isn’t saturated enough).
 Like our DIY melted crayon art, this project would provide an easy opportunity to use up some old supplies or broken soft pastels.

 To make your own chalk pastel rainbow softies you’ll need:

 Note: We prefer to shop locally or use what we have at home, but this list contains a few Amazon affiliate links for reference.
 As Amazon Associates we make a small commission on qualifying purchases.*

 - A cotton fabric (we used scrap muslin, but you can recycle an old shirt, tote bag, etc!)